ih8lua/bumpin/README.md

-# bumpin
+# Made by The Wizard

-made by the wizard
+This script is mainly for vite.